 Personal protection equipment is the first product to consider when starting a machinery washing job.
-Safety is paramount at every construction company.
-That includes being on an actual construction site or back at the shop and yard.
-Personal safety must be taken seriously.
+Safety is paramount at every construction site, shop and yard.
+It’s crucial to take personal safety seriously.
 Construction machinery and designated cleaning equipment are hazardous.
-A solid defense line is personally protecting workers with:
+Workers need the following personal protective equipment:

-- Full-length coveralls that protect the entire torso, arms and legs.
-Today, practically all construction workers wear hi-visibility outerwear and often that’s disposable or reusable coveralls.
-Specialized rainwear is suitable for machinery This can be overalls or two-piece jackets and pants.
+- Full-length coveralls: Coveralls protect the entire torso, arms and legs.
+Today, practically all construction workers wear high-visibility outerwear such as disposable or reusable coveralls.
+Specialized rainwear such as machinery overalls or two-piece jackets and pants are suitable for this purpose.
 Insulated protection is important if using hot water washing.

-- Protective footwear is vital.
-No matter what, the worker is going to get wet while washing machinery.
-Heavy equipment wash pads, also known as heavy equipment wash racks, are slippery places.
+- Protective footwear: Protective footwear is vital.
 The best footwear is commercial rubber boots with anti-skid soles and toe protection.
 Upper closure is also important.
 This prevents hot water from filling up boots.

-- Gloves are mandatory.
-Washing construction equipment is a hands-on task.
-Workers need to hand-remove chunks of clay and all sizes of stones.
-Grease globs need prying off and sharp edges on machine parts can give vicious cuts.
-Some workers wear leather gloves when washing but most find rubber or latex protects hands best.
+- Gloves: Gloves are mandatory.
+Workers need to hand-remove chunks of clay and all sizes of stones from machines, and gloves protect them from sharp edges on machine parts.
+Some workers wear leather gloves when washing, but most find rubber or latex protects hands best.

 Pressure Washing Equipment

-Pressure washers are mandatory products used in cleaning construction equipment.
-There is no better way to remove dirt, grease and grime that hitting it with high-pressure water.
-The force of concentrated water streams also gets into tight places like hinges and seams that are impossible to reach with hand brushing.
+Pressure washers are mandatory products to use when cleaning construction equipment.
+A pressure washer is the best tool for removing dirt, grease and grime.
+Pressure washers force concentrated water streams into tight places like hinges and seams that are impossible to reach with hand brushing.

-- Water cannons are much larger.
-They have lower pressure rates but water cannons flow at 20-150 gpm or more.
-That’s 4-15 times the rate of a small scale pressure washer.
-Water cannons use fire-type hoses with 1 to 1-½ inch diameters and have adjustable nozzles.
+Water cannons are much larger than pressure washers.
+They have lower pressure rates, but water cannons flow at 20-150 GPM or more.
+That’s 4-15 times the rate of a small-scale pressure washer.
+Water cannons use fire-type hoses with 1 to 1-½-inch diameters and have adjustable nozzles.

 Water cannons are typically found on commercial equipment washing stations that have dedicated closed-loop wash racks.
 They expel large volumes of water that’s captured, cleaned and recycled.
 Both types of high-pressure washers are capable of using hot and cold water.
-Often, pressure washers and cannons are used in tandem with cannons doing the big removal and overall final rinse.
-Pressure washers do the fine detailing.
+Often, pressure washers and cannons operate in tandem with cannons doing the big removal and overall final rinse.
+Pressure washers perform fine detailing.

 Heavy Equipment Wash Pads and Racks

 Properly constructed wash pads and racks are built with water containment and recycling systems.
-To start with, the pad should be self-contained and enclosed to prevent wash water and all its pollutants from escaping into the outer environment.
-Dirt, grease and other contaminants are knocked free and collect inside sumps.
-Excess water is captured and recycled in a contained system, filtering it back to workable gray-water where it’s continually reused.
-This is called a closed loop wash operation or wash rack.
+Wash pads should be self-contained and enclosed to prevent wash water and all its pollutants from escaping into the outer environment.
+This knocks dirt, grease and other contaminants free so they can collect inside sumps.

 Check Out ESD Waste2Water’s Washing System: